gmcmillan100/docs/ip-routing-cheatsheet.md

   network.
 The CapEx and OpEx are generally about equal in cost.
 Companies spend about as much money in labor for their operations and engineering staff as they do for their equipment costs.
-Procket will try to shrink the OpEx part, which is a huge win.
+Packet rocket will try to shrink the OpEx part, which is a huge win.
 Making our boxes easier to use and manage.

   Carrier OpEx costs are dominated by labor costs.
 The more we can do